 Email marketing, like any brand promotion activity, takes a lot of time.
 Text writing, layout design, choosing your TA – it all takes considerable effort.
 Especially if you expect to make a good profit.

 Automation comes to the rescue to maximize the effectiveness of all your efforts by sending personalized emails to thousands of subscribers and planning your newsletter weeks in advance.
-Email marketing automation tools also allow you to initiate actions based on user behavior.
+Email marketing software allows you to initiate actions based on user behavior.

 Automated newsletters increase email marketing revenue by 119% on average.
-Today, welcome emails, abandoned cart emails, tips, and greeting emails are all sent automatically.
+Today, welcome emails, abandoned cart emails, tips, and greeting emails are all sent automatically using a marketing automation workflow software.
 However, that’s not always enough.

 Marketing Automation must be integrated throughout the buying journey, and that’s where trigger-based emails offer great opportunities.
 These are emails that are sent automatically based on user behavior.
 The most common forms of trigger emails are welcome/thank you emails and transactional emails (order, payment, or delivery confirmation, etc.).